The kidneys are a pair of bean-shaped organs in the back of the body and they perform the following functions:

 The transplant centre runs specialties clinics to cater for the needs of the programme:

-No. Patients who are undergoing dialysis rely on dialysis machines to help filter wastes from the body.
+Yes.
+Patients who are undergoing dialysis rely on dialysis machines to help filter wastes from the body.
 For haemodialysis, dialysis is only performed for about 12 hours per week, or peritoneal dialysis at around 10 hours per day.
 As a result, it may only be able to remove up to 70% of waste products from the body.
 Hence patients are required to continue strict fluid and dietary restrictions to prevent excessive waste accumulation.

 You can undergo a kidney transplant when you:

 You can undergo a pre-emptive living kidney transplant when your kidneys are close to failure, before dialysis must be initiated.
-If a pre-emptive transplant is not possible for you, you can start dialysis while waiting for kidney transplantation.

 Kidney transplantation is a major surgery conducted under general anaesthesia.
 During the surgery, a cut will be made in the lower part of the abdomen to place the donor kidney(s) into the patient’s body.
 The blood vessels from the donor kidney(s) are then connected to the patient’s blood vessels that supply blood to the legs.
 The ureter from the donor kidney(s) is/are connected to the bladder.